JaeHWg/CMOD_A7_Stopwatch_Handson/README.md

 time 2) 2 minutes/0200 <br>
 time 3) 3 minutes/0300 <br>

 We assign the leds to PIO07,PIO14,PIO22 respectively and added it as an input in num_adder.v.
-We then made a separate 25Hz from a 500Hz clock for the led to blink in clock_tree.v and added it as an input in num_adder.v. <br>
-When the 7 segment screen input is 0100, the variable led[1] will turn from 0 to 1.
-When it is 0200, the variable led[2] will turn from 0 to 1.
-When it is 0300, the variable led[3] will turn from 0 to 1.
-When the respective led[X] turns from 0 to 1, this will engage the LEDX_blinkblink_X to flash with accordance of the 25Hz clock.
+When the 7 segment screen input is 0100, the variable LED[0] will turn from 0 to 1, and stay at 1'b1 state/on.
+When it is 0200, the variable LED[1] will turn from 0 to 1, and stay at 1'b1 state/on.
+When it is 0300, the variable LED[2] will turn from 0 to 1, and stay at 1'b1 state/on.
+Meaning that there will be all 3 LEDs on when the timer passes the 0300 mark or 3 minutes.

 ### Picture of set-up
 ![photo_2024-03-15_16-32-41](https://github.com/JaeHWg/CMOD_A7_Stopwatch_Handson/assets/94187124/e353dfd3-cc47-4420-81fc-ff9a11447488)